mhenr18/immy2/README.md

 into ES5.
 If you want to use Immy in browsers that only support ES5, you will need to handle this transpilation yourself.

+(Babel is included in the project purely to allow Jest to resolve imports and exports, so that it can run unit tests.)

 To support tree-shaking, the unbundled ES2015 code is also included in the package.
 Recent Webpack versions should support this without any extra configuration.